edmondsoun/hack-or-snooze-v4/README.md

 # RUNNING IMPORTANT NOTES!

 - Token now must be sent in the *header*, not the body.
-- `request.auth` stores the return value our ApiKey auth class
+- `request.auth` stores the return value our ApiKey auth class (currently "username")

 # TODO: